VeloxMundi/Website/src/docs/installation/index.md

 status: published
 ---

-Although _Velox Mundi Desktop_ will eventually support Windows, Linux, and Mac operating systems, for now, we only support installing on a Windows.
+Although _Velox Mundi Desktop_ will eventually support Windows, Linux, and Mac operating systems, for now, we only support installing on a computer running Windows.

 {% for doc in collections.docs %}
 {% if doc.data.currentLevel==currentLevel %}